aminrj/aminrj.github.io/_posts/2026-03-25-dockerdash-attack-compliance-failure.md

 ---

-## Article 14: Human Oversight Was Absent
+## Article 14: human oversight was absent

 [Article 14](https://artificialintelligenceact.eu/article/14/) requires that high-risk AI systems "be designed and developed in such a way, including with appropriate human-machine interface tools, that they can be effectively overseen by natural persons during the period in which they are in use."